 When should I seek professional help after a quiz?

-If results reveal persistent dissatisfaction, unresolved emotional issues, or a desire for major life change that feels overwhelming, consult a therapist or career counselor for tailored support.
+If results reveal persistent dissatisfaction, unresolved emotional issues, or a desire for major change that feels overwhelming, consult a therapist or career counselor for tailored support.

 Quick Q&A — Common User Questions